Bikash Bhattacharjee

-Bikash Bhattacharjee (21 June 1940 – 18 December 2006) was an Indian painter from Kolkata in West Bengal.
-Through his paintings, he depicted the life of the average middle-class Bengali – their aspirations, superstitions, hypocrisy and corruption, and even the violence that is endemic to Kolkata.
-He worked in oils, acrylics, water-colours, conté and collage.
-In 2003, he was awarded the highest award of Lalit Kala Akademi, India's National Academy of Arts, the Lalit Kala Akademi Fellowship.
+Bikash Bhattacharjee (21 June 1940 – 18 December 2006) was an Indian painter from Kolkata, West Bengal.
+Influenced by the politically active atmosphere of Kolkata, his works depicted middle-class Bengali life, political turmoil, and social themes in photo-realist and surrealist styles.
+His famous 'Doll' series (1971) was a response to the violence following the Naxalite movement.
+He received the Lalit Kala Akademi National Award in 1971, the Banga Ratna in 1987, and was awarded the Padma Shri by the Government of India in 1988.

 Early life

 Bhattacharjee was born in Kolkata 1940.
 At a very early age he lost his father.
 The consequent struggle for survival left him with a deep sense of insecurity as well as an empathy for the under-privileged, who often feature in his works.

 In 1963, he graduated with a Diploma in Fine Arts from Indian College of Art and Draftsmanship.

 Bikash lived in Kolkata all his life.

 Teaching career

 Bhattacharjee taught at Indian College of Art and Draftsmanship from 1968 to 1972.
 He taught at the Government College of Art & Craft, Kolkata from 1973 to 1982.
 In 1964, he became a member of the Society of Contemporary Artists.